When Does Flirting Cross The Line?

 • Offering to help someone when your expertise or time can be of benefit.

 But wait – couldn’t these actions be flirting?
-Yes, the certainly could be under the right circumstances.

-The truth is that it can be both, but determining which it is also isn’t just up to you.
-The person with whom you are flirting and the person you are committed to are big factors in interpreting your flirtatious behavior.
+But determining which it is isn’t just up to you.
+The person with whom you’re flirting and the person you’re committed to are also big factors in interpreting if your behavior is flirtatious.

 So, if flirting is so complicated, why do people do it?

-• Show romantic interest and create intimacy
+• Show romantic interest and test to see if it’s reciprocated.

-• Increase their own self-esteem
+• Increase their self-esteem.

-They may find the positive and interested reaction they get from others when they flirt gratifying.
-From their perspective they are creating this connection and giving attention to someone who may want or need it, and/or making themselves feel better by enjoying the reaction their attention creates.
+From their perspective they’re creating a connection, as well as possibly giving attention to someone who may want or need it.
+And (or) they’re making themselves feel better by enjoying the reaction their flirting creates.

 When Flirting Becomes A Problem